andrehuang11/Price-comparison/README.md

 ##  Starting

-To start the application run app.py
+To start the application run app.py in your IDE

 ```
 python app.py